Yoast/yoast-test-helper/readme.txt

 * Added the option to add an inline script after a selected script.
 * Added the option to enable and disable Yoast SEO development mode.
+* Adds a button to reset the tracking option, thus triggering another tracking request.
 * Slight styling improvements.

 Bugfixes:

 * Fixed the fact that disabling Gutenberg / the block editor on Books and Movies post type didn't actually work.
+* Made the plugin option autoload, removing the need for an extra query to get the option.
+* Increase the allowed number of characters for the Yoast SEO version number.

 = 1.2.5 =